ytzh101/challenge_solution/README.md

     [PASS]: test_1
     [Sun Feb 11 12:00:45 EST 2018] 1 of 1 tests passed

+## Additional comments
+This program can be enriched to perform more selection functionalities for one or multiple specific recipient, in a given area, and in a given year.
+This becomes a powerful tool to provide consultanting services to the customers.

+## Contact:
-Contact: 'ytzhang.bu@gmail.com'
+'ytzhang.bu@gmail.com'

+## Disclaimer:
-Disclaimer: for any question about the insight date engineering program and the coding challenge, plase email `cc@insightdataengineering.com`
+For any question about the Insight Data Engineering Fellowship and the Coding Challenge, plase email `cc@insightdataengineering.com`